Ramstein at court: Germany’s role in US drone strikes in Yemen

 In August 2012, Faisal bin Ali Jaber, one of the claimants, was in his home village on the day of the attack.
 He and his extended family had arrived there the day before to celebrate his eldest son’s wedding.
 He was eating dinner with some family members when they heard the typical menacing buzz of drones, and shortly afterwards, the boom of missile attacks.
 It took hours and eyewitnesses’ help to match the charred body parts and identify Faisal’s brother-in-law Salim and nephew Walid.

 What role did Germany play in the strike?
-The most important radio equipment (relay stations) for controlling US drone attacks is located at the Ramstein Air Base in southwest Germany.
+The most important radio equipment (relay stations) for controlling US drone attacks and the largest central data distribution and analysis centre (DCGS) is located at the Ramstein Air Base in southwest Germany.
 Without the data that flows through Ramstein, the US cannot fly its combat drones in Yemen.
 This is why Faisal bin Ali Jaber and two other family members filed a lawsuit against the German government in October 2014.
 They call on Germany to stop the US from using Ramstein for airstrikes that violate international law.
 ECCHR and the British human rights organization Reprieve support the case.

 Context

-Since 2002, the US has used targeted drone attacks to kill people suspected of being involved in terrorism – in Afghanistan, Pakistan, Somalia, Yemen and elsewhere.
+Since 2002, the US has used targeted drone attacks to kill people suspected of being involved in terrorism – particularly in the years 2012 - 2019 in Afghanistan, Pakistan, Somalia, Libyen, Yemen and elsewhere.
 The US drone attacks violate international humanitarian law, yet no one has been able to stop them.
 On the contrary, Germany supports the US drone program by exchanging information and giving the US comprehensive rights for military bases such as Ramstein.
 These strikes are not as “surgical” as the US claims, and often result in civilian deaths.

 Media